 If I don’t have a use for all the extra red onion, I think about making pickled reds onion and/or red onion marmalade.
 Both will buy you a little time on your red onion.
 Both are fantastic!
 I also have to give a big shout out to my Red Onion Vinaigrette, too.
 You might think it would be too “sharp” with the red onion, but it’s not.
 It’s just lovely and one of my favorite dressings of all time.

 As far as the jalapenos, it’s nothing to roast them in the oven.
 I have specific directions on this post on my Best Instant Pot Chili.
 Once I have them roasted up, I freeze them and then bag the, two or three together in a Ziploc.
-Then I always have some on hand When I want a roasted salsa or jalapenos for other recipes.
+Then I always have some on hand when I want a roasted salsa or jalapenos for other recipes.
 Now that I think about it, maybe the roasted Jalapenos need their own post, too.
 Other options to use up jalapenos are my Cowboy Candy or Refrigerator Pickled Jalapenos.
 There is no actual canning involved in either of those recipes.
 Scroll down to the bottom of the page for the links to the items mentioned here.

 Cilantro can always be a little iffy on the timing if you’re a gardener.
 It seems that at the first sign hot weather, the cilantro wants to “bolt” which basically means it’s going to shoot up and go to seed.
 For me, that’s when I notice the soapy taste that some people talk about, and otherwise, I enjoy it in small quantities.
 If you are buying your Cilantro, take a leaf and give it a nibble as a little check.
 If it’s not all you’ve hoped for, you can always substitute green onion or parsley or just leave out the cilantro in the recipe.

-Be sure to check out my other Chipotle Copycat Recipes in the links, below.
+If you like this post on Chipotles Classic Pico de Gallo, be sure to check out my other Chipotle Copycat Recipes in the links, below.

 Chipoltes Classic Pico de Gallo Salsa